RBI USD 5B Swap Auction May 2026: Rupee Defence Explained

 The Scale: USD 5 Billion in Context

-India's foreign exchange reserves stood at USD 688.894 billion as of the week ended 15 May 2026, according to the RBI's Weekly Statistical Supplement released 22 May 2026.
-(The next WSS update, covering the week ended 22 May, is scheduled for 29 May — the figure may shift.)
+India's foreign exchange reserves stood at USD 681.38 billion as of the week ended 22 May 2026, according to the RBI's Weekly Statistical Supplement released 29 May 2026.
+(WSS data refreshed against the 29 May 2026 release; subsequent updates published Fridays.)
 At that level, a USD 5 billion swap represents approximately 0.7% of total reserves — not a crisis-level drawdown but a meaningful signal of intent.

-The swap itself injects an estimated Rs ~47,700-47,900 crore of durable rupee liquidity into the banking system, based on the FBIL USD/INR reference rate of approximately Rs 95.4-95.8 per dollar at the time of the auction.
-(The exact rupee equivalent will be confirmed by the reference rate applied at near-leg settlement on 29 May 2026.)
+The swap itself injects an estimated Rs 47,700–47,900 crore of durable rupee liquidity into the banking system, based on the prevailing FBIL USD/INR reference rate of approximately Rs 95.5 per dollar at the time of the auction.
+(This is a calculation derived from the auction size, not a figure directly stated by the RBI; the exact rupee equivalent will be determined by the reference rate applied at settlement on 29 May 2026.)

 Why Now?
 The Rupee's Slide and the Forces Behind It